Lynchburg Regional Business Alliance creates directory for minority-owned businesses

-LYNCHBURG, Va.
-(WDBJ) - The Lynchburg Regional Business Alliance has started a new partnership to help minority-owned businesses.
+The Lynchburg Regional Business Alliance has started a new partnership to help minority-owned businesses.

 The partnership is with Blackwater Branding.